Catalog Year: 2022-2023

 Students may choose to complete a concentration in forensic psychology, human factors and applied cognition, work and organizational psychology, clinical psychology, developmental psychology, educational psychology, or health psychology.
 Courses required for a concentration may simultaneously satisfy other degree requirements.
 The concentrations in forensic psychology, human factors and applied cognition, and work and organizational psychology meet the applied psychology requirement.

-Students who have limited technology skills are encouraged to take IT 104 Introduction to Computing.
+Students who have limited technology skills are encouraged to take IT 104 Introduction to Computing (Mason Core).

 Students must have a minimum GPA of 2.00 in these courses with a minimum grade of 1.67 (C-) in each one.
 Courses taken to fulfill these requirements may simultaneously satisfy a concentration.